Koba Nakopia: Private sector

-In 2002, he became Vice-President of Promishlennie Investitsii, a major Russian investment firm with several interests in Georgia, which portfolio was handed to Nakopia.
-In 2003, he joined the Supervisory Board of the Zestaponi Ferroalloy Factory at a time when the plant was undergoing a controversial restructuring.
-In 2004, the firm purchased the state-owned Madneuli goldmine in Georgia, of which Nakopia became General Director and Board Chairman until 2008.
-He would maintain large shares in the company until the fall of 2011, selling it at the same time as the Georgian Ministry of Natural Resources' decision to revoke up to 37 mining licenses from the company.
-Also in 2004, he became Chairman of Quartzite LLC, a mineral mining company owned by Russia's Capital Group and operating several Russia-owned mining sites in Georgia.
+In 2003 he joined the Supervisory Board of the Zestaponi Ferroalloy Factory at a time when the plant was undergoing a restructuring.
+In 2004, the firm purchased the state-owned Madneuli goldmine in Georgia, of which Nakopia became General Director and Board chairman until 2008.
+He would maintain large shares in the company until the fall of 2011.
+Also in 2004, he became Chairman of Quartzite LLC.